The Dunkl-Laplace transform and Macdonald's hypergeometric series: Introduction

-Based on the Laplace transform identities for Jack polynomials, we then study hypergeometric series (in two variables) in terms of Jack polynomials and establish Laplace transform identities between them.
+as well as their non-symmetric analogues, and we establish Laplace transform identities between them.
 This generalizes known results on symmetric cones and settles several conjectural Laplace transform formulas in \cite{Mac13}.
 As a further application, we finally prove a Post-Widder inversion theorem for the Dunkl-Laplace transform, which complements a result by Faraut and Gindikin in \cite{FG90} for the Laplace transform on symmetric cones.

 The organization of this paper is as follows: Section 2 provides the necessary background on the type $A$ Dunkl setting, both in the rational and trigonometric case.
 In Section 3, we collect results on the symmetric and non-symmetric Jack polynomials which will be relevant in the sequel, and we prove the Dunkl-Laplace transform identities for Jack polynomials.
-Section 4 contains a digression on some useful properties of the Cherednik kernel for arbitrary root systems.
-These will be employed (for type $A_{n-1}$) in Section 5, where the Laplace transform identities for Jack polynomials are extended to the Cherednik kernel and to the hypergeometric function.
+Section 4 contains a digression on some useful properties of the Opdam-Cherednik kernel for arbitrary root systems.
+These will be employed (for type $A_{n-1}$) in Section 5, where the Laplace transform identities for Jack polynomials are extended to the Opdam-Cherednik kernel and to the hypergeometric function.
 Section 6 is devoted to the study of Jack-hypergeometric series, and Section 7 contains the Post-Widder inversion formula in the Dunkl setting.

 To avoid notational overload, we shall always suppress in our notations the dependence on the fixed multiplicity parameter $k\geq 0 $ on the root system $A_{n-1}$.